 Now there is absolutely nothing wrong with this if you want to write 800 words for an exam that asks for under 400 or a thousand words for an Advanced exam that requires 500 or so words.

 Why is doing it like this a problem?

-- You can see everything you want to write and fix it before copying to the answer sheet.
-You can also correct spelling and grammar mistakes.
+- You can see everything you want to write and you can fix it before copying to the answer sheet and you can also correct spelling and grammar mistakes.

 - Writing so much can help you think of new ideas as you are writing.